tjhowse/botc/README.md

 #### Gimoire box

 My grimoire box started life as a Pandemic Legacy Season 0 box.
 I emptied it and used PVA glue to attach the large colour panels to the outside.
 Ben's grimoire covers have a few variants for the long sides.
 I went with one paper-effect and one "Blood on the Clocktower" panel for each of the top and bottom halves.
 I covered the outsides of the boxes with contact adhesive - easily the most annoying part of the job.
 I cut out some felt to exactly match the big inside face of each half of the box (careful, they're different sizes) and then painted the inside with PVA glue.
 I stuck the felt down, using a small plastic tube to roll it around to get good adhesion.
 I lined the inside sides of the box with fairly thin black card.
-Don't use black card or felt for the vertical insides as you won't be able to put the box back together again.
+Don't use thick card or felt for the vertical insides as you won't be able to put the box back together again.

 I wish I'd spraypainted the inside of the box before starting to glue things in.
 There is a small gap visible between the felt and the black card.
 It would've looked better had it all been black.